-Principle 7: Businesses should support a precautionary approach to environmental challenges; We have implemented a clear management framework to reduce our environmental impact.
-We embrace a precautionary approach to environ the environment throughout our company.
+Principle 7: Businesses should support a precautionary approach to environmental challenges;

+We have implemented a clear management framework to reduce our environmental impact.
+We embrace a precautionary approach to environmental challenges by promoting responsibility for the environment throughout our company.
 It includes actively decreasing our use of energy, water, and other resources at all levels.
-Furthermore environmental impact of our manufacturing processes, both for new and existing product designs.
-By taking these measures, we aim to minimi sustainable development of our operations.
-Principle 8: undertake initiatives to promote greater environmental responsibility; and Environmental responsibility is a core value at NRS Relief and HSNDS.
-We undertake various initiatives to promote greater environmental responsive to waste reduction and the promotion of a circular economy.
-We continuously seek opportunities to minimise waste generation and actively explo Additionally, we focus on optimising the loadability of our products and strive to reduce emissions from transportation.
-These initiatives align with environmental footprint and promoting sustainable practices within our industry.
-Principle 9: encourage the development and diffusion of environmentally friendly technologies We recognise the importance of developing and adopting environmentally friendly technologies.
-We actively seek to integrate such technologie advancements in sustainable practices, we aim to further reduce our environmental impact.
-We continually monitor and evaluate emerging tec objectives.
-Our commitment to environmental excellence is also reflected in our ISO 14001:2015 certification for Environmental Management Sys
+Furthermore, we employ life cycle assessment to evaluate the environmental impact of our manufacturing processes, both for new and existing product designs.
+By taking these measures, we aim to minimise potential environmental risks and ensure the sustainable development of our operations.

+Principle 8: undertake initiatives to promote greater environmental responsibility; and

+Environmental responsibility is a core value at NRS Relief and HSNDS.
+We undertake various initiatives to promote greater environmental responsibility.
+Our environmental policy emphasises waste reduction and the promotion of a circular economy.
+We continuously seek opportunities to minimise waste generation and actively explore methods for reusing or recycling materials.
+Additionally, we focus on optimising the loadability of our products and strive to reduce emissions from transportation.
+These initiatives align with our commitment to minimising our environmental footprint and promoting sustainable practices within our industry.

+Principle 9: encourage the development and diffusion of environmentally friendly technologies

+We recognise the importance of developing and adopting environmentally friendly technologies.
+We actively seek to integrate such technologies into our operations.
+By leveraging advancements in sustainable practices, we aim to further reduce our environmental impact.
+We continually monitor and evaluate emerging technologies that align with our environmental objectives.
+Our commitment to environmental excellence is also reflected in our ISO 14001:2015 certification for Environmental Management Systems.